SpikeInterface/spikeinterface/installation_tips/README.md

 The main ideas you need to know before starting:
  * python itself can be distributed and installed many many ways.
- * python itself does not contain so many features for scientific computing you need to install "packages". numpy, scipy, matplotlib, spikeinterface, ... are python packages that have a complicated dependency graph between then. "uv"
+ * python itself does not contain so many features for scientific computing you need to install "packages". numpy, scipy, matplotlib, spikeinterface, ... are python packages that have a complicated dependency graph between then.
  * packages  can be distributed and installed in several ways (pip, conda, uv, mamba, ...)
  * installing many packages at once is challenging (because of their dependency graphs) so you need to do it in an "isolated environement" to not destroy any previous installation.
 You need to see an "environment" as a sub installation in a dedicated folder.

 Choosing the installer + an environment manager + a package installer is a nightmare for beginners.
 The main options are:
+  * use "uv" : a new, fast and simple package manager.
+We recommend this for beginners on every os.
   * use "anaconda", which does everything.
-The most popular but bad idea because : ultra slow and aggressive licensing (not always free anymore)
+The most popular but theses days it is becoming a bad idea because : ultra slow by default and aggressive licensing by default (not always free anymore).
+    You need to play with "community channels" to make it free again, which is too complicated for beginners.
+    Do not go this way.
   * use python from the system or python.org + venv + pip : good idea for linux users.
-  * use "uv" : a new, fast and simple package manager.
-We recommend this for beginners on every os.

-Here we propose a step by step recipe for beginers based on "uv".
+Here we propose a step by step recipe for beginers based on **"uv"**.
 We used to recommend installing with anaconda.
 It will be kept here for a while but we do not recommend it anymore.